Lucamilne/BombDefuse/README.md

 - Interactivity with the squares (or in this case, wires) is limited once the correct wire is picked.

-- two fail conditions added, a countdown and a lifeline system.
+- two fail conditions added, a countdown and a lifeline mechanic.
 Failure to pick the right wire in time, or too many incorrect guesses will cause the bomb to explode.

 - LED light indicates 3 states of the bomb, idle, detonation sequence initiated and defused.